 The H&M group carries out regular risk analysis for both operational and financial risks.
 Operational risks are mainly associated with the business and the external risks that affect the group.
 Some can be managed through internal procedures, and in some cases the group can influence the likelihood of a risk-related event occurring.
 Other risks are determined to a greater extent by external factors.
 If a risk-related event is beyond the company’s control, work is aimed at mitigating the consequences.

 There are risks and uncertainties affecting the H&M group that are related to the shift in the industry, fashion, weather conditions, macroeconomics and geopolitical events, sustainability issues, foreign currencies, taxes and various regulations, but also in connection with expansion into new markets, the launch of new concepts and how the brand is managed.
-A description of the H&M group’s operational and financial risks is given in the section operational risk, with more detailed information concerning financial risks being given in note 2, Financial risks in the annual report 2018..
+A description of the H&M group’s operational and financial risks is given in the section operational risk, with more detailed information concerning financial risks being given in the annual report 2019, note 2, Financial risks.

 MAJOR SHIFT IN THE INDUSTRY

 Society is being increasingly influenced by growing digitalisation, as a result of which many sectors such as the retail trade are undergoing significant structural changes – a shift in the industry, with rapidly changing customer behaviour.
 The H&M group sees many opportunities arising from this shift since the group has the capacity and the resources to seize these, but there are also risks for those that are not fast and agile enough during this transitional period.
 Since more and more shopping is taking place online, mainly via mobiles, the shift is bringing challenges for physical retail stores throughout the sector.
 The H&M group is therefore integrating its physical stores more and more with its online store, to make the shopping experience as convenient and easy for the customer as possible.
-This shift also means that the competitive landscape is being redefined, with new operators coming in and profitability in the industry being squeezed by the fierce competition.
+This shift also means that the competitive landscape is being redefined, that there is increasing focus on creating sustainable solutions, that new operators are coming in with new business models and that profitability in the industry is being squeezed by the fierce competition.

 As one of the world’s leading fashion companies H&M attracts great interest and is constantly in the spotlight.
 To safeguard and manage the brands it is important that the H&M group continues to be developed and run according to its strong values, which are characterised by high business ethics.

 It is of the utmost importance that the H&M group lives according to the high aims set out in its policies and guidelines on business ethics and has good knowledge, insight and procedures in respect of the production of its products.
-Should the H&M group fail in this regard there is a risk that the group’s reputation and brands could be damaged.
+It is also of the utmost importance that the H&M group lives up to the high ambitions that it has set itself in the area of sustainability.
+Should the H&M group fail in these respects, there is a risk that the group’s reputation and brands could be damaged.
 Accurate, transparent and reliable communication can prevent occurrences of reputational risk, and can also help mitigate the consequences of any incidents.

 NEGATIVE MACROECONOMIC CHANGES AND GEOPOLITICAL RISKS

 One or more markets may be affected by events that have a negative effect on the macroeconomic situation or geopolitical environment in the country.
-These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events in one or more countries, may result in rapid changes in the business environment and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.
+These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events, e.g. virus outbreaks, in one or more countries, may result in rapid changes in the business environment and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.

 In addition to the effects of transaction exposure, translation effects also impact the group’s results.
 These effects arise due to changes in exchange rates between the local currencies of the various foreign sales companies and the Swedish krona compared to the same period the previous year.
 The underlying profit/loss in a market may be unchanged in the local currency, but when converted into SEK may increase if the Swedish krona has weakened or decrease if the Swedish krona has strengthened.

 Translation effects also arise in respect of the group’s net assets on consolidation of the foreign sales companies’ balance sheets.
-No exchange rate hedging (known as equity hedging) is carried out for this risk.
-For more information on currency hedging see note 2, Financial risks in the annual report 2018.
+For more information on currency hedging see the annual report 2019, note 2, Financial risks.

 Purchasing costs may be affected by decisions at a national level on export/import subsidies, customs duties (see more below), textile quotas, embargoes etc. The effects primarily impact customers and companies in individual markets.
 Global companies with operations in many countries are affected to a lesser extent, and among global corporations trade interventions may be regarded as largely competition-neutral.
 In the event of a major trade war between two countries this would affect not just sourcing costs but generally also the entire flow of goods from production to the customer, which the companies would need to mitigate.